NIHR Biomedical Research Centre: Oxford

 We are collaborating with the regional Inherited Cardiac Conditions service to incorporate data from cardiac ultrasound and routine digital echocardiograms to deliver a more complete picture of the patient’s health, so reducing risk and mortality.

-Similarly, with BRC’s Imaging Theme, we are working with Oxford Health BRC to address the under-utilisation of image data in mental health care.
+Similarly, with BRC’s Imaging Theme, we are working with the NIHR BRC: Oxford Health to address the under-utilisation of image data in mental health care.
 This will involve using brain imaging and sensor data, and making full use of the Wellcome Centre for Integrative Neuroimaging’s FSL software library.

 We are also continuing to develop the use of AI in care settings and patient populations throughout the country through our National Consortium of Intelligent Medical Imaging (NCIMI) network.
 This work will accelerate translational research and improve diagnosis and treatment.